michaelbromley/michaelbromley.co.uk/content/blog/2014-03-14-simple-1d-noise-in-javascript.md

   - JavaScript

 ---
-I am working on a side project in which I needed to generate some &#8220;random&#8221;, or more accurately, unpredictable motion.
+I am working on a side project in which I needed to generate some "random", or more accurately, unpredictable motion.
 At first I tried using the `Math.random()` method, and using those values to set the position of my moving element.
-This, of course, looks terrible because the element will simply jump around to various points, &#8220;teleporting&#8221; between them.
-After searching around for a bit (one of those slow search processes where you don&#8217;t really know what you are looking for) I figured out I needed some kind of noise function.
+This, of course, looks terrible because the element will simply jump around to various points, "teleporting" between them.
+After searching around for a bit (one of those slow search processes where you don't really know what you are looking for) I figured out I needed some kind of noise function.

-I found <a href="http://www.scratchapixel.com/lessons/3d-advanced-lessons/noise-part-1/creating-a-simple-1d-noise/" target="_blank">this excellent article on scratchapixel.com</a>, and used it as a basis for my own implementation of simple one dimensional noise in JavaScript.
+I found [this excellent article on scratchapixel.com](http://www.scratchapixel.com/lessons/3d-advanced-lessons/noise-part-1/creating-a-simple-1d-noise/), and used it as a basis for my own implementation of simple one dimensional noise in JavaScript.
 Here is the result:

+{{< plunker id="SnCuRTG5Mkb0676ncYmH" height="850px" >}}

 ## The Code

 Here is the code.
-I can&#8217;t take credit for the algorithm, I pretty much just ported it from the article referenced above.
+I can't take credit for the algorithm, I pretty much just ported it from the article referenced above.
 To understand what the code is doing, read the article.
-It&#8217;s a good read.
+It's a good read.

 ```JavaScript
 var Simple1DNoise = function() {